blog

 Why Technical SEO is Critical Before the Holidays

-The Technical SEO Checklist for Q4 Readiness
+Technical SEO Checklist for Q4

 • Minify CSS, JavaScript, and HTML.

-• Use a content delivery network (CDN) to reduce latency.
+• Use a content delivery network (CDN).

-A study by Deloitte found that a 0.1 second improvement in site speed can increase conversions by 8%.
+A study by Deloitte found that a 0.1 second improvement in site speed can increase conversions (sales) by 8%.
 Retailers should treat speed fixes as high-priority revenue drivers, not just technical cleanup.

 Use Structured Data to Win Rich Results

-• Use Offer schema to highlight promotions.
+• Use Offer schema.

-• Add Breadcrumb schema to improve navigation.
+• Add CollectionPage schema to category pages

-Rich snippets improve click-through rates, especially during Q4 when competition for visibility is highest.
+SERP features improve click-through rates, especially during Q4 when competition for visibility is highest.

 Clean Up Errors and Redirects